pidge1014/SRD20.Path.V.1.5/Rules.E.1.5.1.md

 **New/Modified Feats:**
 **Special focus(general), new** : 	**Requirements**: 1 ingrained class feature

-`				`**Benefit:** You may ingrain a class feature from a class you have three 					levels in, but is not a favored class.
+`				`**Benefit:** You may ingrain a class feature from a class you have three levels in, even if it is not a favored class.

 **All feats that require BAB** : Character level may be used in place of base attack bonus for the purposes of qualifying for feats.